nilsraccoon/ninetales/README.md

 ## Overview
 ### Automatic Role Synchronization
-- Syncs Hypixel guild ranks to Discord roles.
+- Syncs Hypixel guild ranks to Discord roles periodically.
 - Automatically assigns roles when members link their accounts
 - Manages guild member roles (Egg, Vulpix, Tail, Guild Member) and Visitor role
 - Does not interfere with other roles

-### Member Management
-- Discord ↔ Minecraft account linking with Hypixel verification
-- Automatic data cleanup when members leave/are kicked from Discord
-- Prevents duplicate account linking

 ### Account Linking
 1. User runs `/link <minecraft username>` in the designated link channel